kadavris/host_command/README.md

 **Enabled by default.**
 * `void discard()` - reset the state and prepare for the next command.
 If current command is still incomplete it will skip all input up to the next EOL character: `CR or LF`
+* `void limit_time(int)` - sets maximum time for internal processes in milliseconds.
+Use to prevent timely blocks on long inputs.
+default is -1, which is "infinity".